 12. Next, copy the Login URL, Azure AD Identifier, and Logout URL from the Set up Honey section in Azure Active Directory.

 13. Then paste those URLs into Remote Login URL, Issuer URL, and Remote Logout URL (respectively) in the single sign-on section of the Honey admin page.
-(Click images to enlarge the examples in the below screenshots.)

 14. Take note of the Attributes in the single sign-on section of Honey admin.
 Each of these can be set up in the User Attributes & Claims section in Azure Active Directory.